Santiago de los Caballeros: Metropolitan Area

-Arts and culture
+Arts, Culture and Tourism

 Architecture

 The Victorian era was the zenith of architecture in the city.
 Numerous residences were built in this European style, which makes up the historic center of Santiago.
 The neo-classical gothic Cathedral of Santiago was built in 1895 by Onofre de Lora, an architect native to the city.

 The Hermanos Patiño Bridge is both the largest and oldest bridge in the city connecting the North and South sides of the city of Santiago.
 Its construction was started by Rafael Leónidas Trujillo and inaugurated in 1962, one year after his death.
 The bridge is named after the five brothers that died in an effort to end Trujillo's regime and dictatorship in the Dominican Republic in the mid 20th century.
 The anti-Trujillo legacy of the Patiño family did not begin with the brothers, but with their father who was killed in 1931 in the first anti-Trujillo insurrection of the Dominican Republic.

 On a hill overlooking Santiago is the city's tallest structure, a 67 m high marble monument named the Monumento de Santiago.
 Construction of the monument began in 1944 on the orders of then-dictator Rafael Trujillo.
 Monumento a los Héroes de la Restauración Trujillo was assassinated in 1961, after which the monument was renamed the Monumento a los Héroes de la Restauración ("Monument to the Heroes of the Restoration" in English), in honor of the Dominican Restoration War of 1863, in which the Dominican Republic regained its independence from Spain.